ser8-beep/portfolio-2026-vault/01_tokens/01_primitive/typescale.md

     "editorialExtraBold": { "value": "800", "_exception": "Violates spec Section 1 — used by loaderBrand ('SHIVANI K.' nameplate)." },
     "systemLight":       { "value": "300" },
     "systemRegular":     { "value": "400" },
-    "systemSemiBold":    { "value": "600", "_exception": "Not in spec's system layer (300/400 only) — used by loaderTagline." },
+    "systemSemiBold":    { "value": "600", "_exception": "Not in spec's system layer (300/400 only) — used by loaderTagline, footerLabel." },
+    "systemMedium":      { "value": "500", "_exception": "Not in spec's system layer (300/400 only) — used by csSectionLabel." },
+    "systemBold":        { "value": "700", "_exception": "Not in spec's system layer (300/400 only) — used by headerNavLabel." },
-    "systemExtraLight":  { "value": "200", "_exception": "Violates spec Section 5 (200 forbidden below 32px; this is 24px) — used by eyebrowLarge." }
+    "systemExtraLight":  { "value": "200", "_exception": "Violates spec Section 5 (200 forbidden below 32px; this is 24px) — used by eyebrowLarge, dsCardLabelSmall (dsCardLabelSmall is 20px, an even worse violation)." },
+    "editorialBlack":    { "value": "900", "_exception": "Violates spec Section 1 (editorial layer defines 400/700 only) — used by headerBrand." }
   },

   "fontSize": {